emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

-  The {name}-{version} of the plugin.<br/>
+  The {name}-{version} of the plugin.<br />
-It should match the plugin application name-version as the for the plugin release package name<br/>
+It should match the plugin application name-version as the for the plugin release package name<br />
 For example: my_plugin-0.1.0.